Using the Internet to Learn About Cancer

 - When was the information written?

-- Research is constantly being done in the world of medicine and you want to make sure that the information you have received is current and up-to-date.
+- Research is constantly being done in the world of medicine and you want to make sure that the information you have is current and up-to-date.
 Generally, you don’t want to read anything that is more than a few years old.

 Check out the Resources for More Information: General Cancer Sites to get you started.